adamshostack/conflictmodeling/3-Controls/content-controls.md

 7. Rate limiting
 8. Content dependent vs content oblivious strategies

 **NOTE:** The problem with this page is that these controls can also be used on combination to each other and not just individual seperate controls.
 They have to be part of a cohesive strategy.
 One description of a strategy is in Zuckerman's description of Front Porch (2020).
+Mike Masnick describes the [content moderation learning curve](https://www.techdirt.com/2022/11/02/hey-elon-let-me-help-you-speed-run-the-content-moderation-learning-curve/) in relation to Musk's takeover of Twitter.